feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered information into 3 clear and concise bullet points in English."
+#> [1] "Summarize the economic situation in Algeria into 3 concise bullet points in English"
 #>
 #> [[2]]$response
-#> - Algeria's economy is heavily dependent on hydrocarbon exports, making up over
+#> - Algeria's economy grows moderately at 2-3% annually, heavily reliant on
-#> 90% of its export revenues.
+#> hydrocarbons that make up over 90% of exports.
-#> - The country experiences modest GDP growth of 2-3% annually, hindered by
-#> fluctuating oil prices, structural unemployment, and the need for
-#> diversification.
+#> - Key sectors include oil and gas, agriculture, and manufacturing.
-#> - Major challenges include high youth unemployment, inflation, and the
+#> - Major challenges are economic diversification, high unemployment, dependence
-#> necessity for political reforms to attract foreign investment.
+#> on fluctuating oil prices, and social demands for reform.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE